-Daily average dissolved oxygen for 2017 was higher at tributary sites during May - June.
-The lowest DO levels occurred in June to August, and this is the general trend at all tributary sites from 2010-2017 (Figures 18 -24).
-2017 spring-time DO averages were similar to 2012 which marks an improvement over conditions seen in 2015 and 2014.
-This time period corresponds with the outmigration of Coho salmon from the tributaries.
+Daily average dissolved oxygen for 2018 was lower at tributary sites during May - June.
+The lowest DO levels occurred in July, and this is the general trend at all tributary sites from 2010-2018 (Figures 18 -24).
+2018 spring-time DO averages were similar to 20132015 which were associated with severe drought.

 The NCRWQCB Basin Plan establishes water quality objectives for each tributary based on instantaneous readings.
-The Scott River met the water quality objective of (x>7 mg/L) (Figure 22).
-The Shasta dropped below the DO threshold (x>7 mg/L) between June and early August (Figure 20).
-The Salmon River dropped below its threshold (x>9 mg/L) the longest, between June through September (Figure 24).
+The Scott River had daily minimums below the water quality objective of (x>7 mg/L) July and August (Figure 22).
+The Shasta dropped and stayed below the DO threshold (x>7 mg/L) between June and August (Figure 20).
+The Salmon River dropped below its threshold (x>9 mg/L) the longest, June into September (Figure 24).

 Figure 18.
-Daily average dissolved oxygen for Salmon, Scott and Shasta River, 2017.
+Daily average dissolved oxygen for Salmon, Scott and Shasta River, 2018.

 Figure 19.
-Daily average dissolved oxygen concentrations for the Shasta River from 2011-2017.
+Daily average dissolved oxygen concentrations for the Shasta River from 2012-2018.

 Figure 20.
-Instantaneous dissolved oxygen recorded every 30-minutes for the mouth of the Shasta River (SH) in 2017.
+Instantaneous dissolved oxygen recorded every 30-minutes for the mouth of the Shasta River (SH) in 2018.
 The red line indicates the NCRWQCB Basin Plan site specific dissolved oxygen water quality objective for Shasta River, >7mg/L.

 Figure 21.
-Daily average dissolved oxygen concentrations for the Scott River from 2011-2017.
+Daily average dissolved oxygen concentrations for the Scott River from 2012-2018.

 Figure 22.
-Instantaneous dissolved oxygen readings recorded every 30-minutes for the mouth of the Scott River (SC) in 2017.
+Instantaneous dissolved oxygen readings recorded every 30-minutes for the mouth of the Scott River (SC) in 2018.
 The red line indicates the NCRWQCB Basin Plan site specific dissolved oxygen water quality objective for Scott River, >7mg/L.

 Figure 23.
-Daily average dissolved oxygen concentrations for the Salmon River from 2011-2017.
+Daily average dissolved oxygen concentrations for the Salmon River from 2012-2018.

-Figure 24: Instantaneous dissolved oxygen readings recorded every 30 minutes for the mouth of the Salmon River (SA) in 2017.
+Figure 24: Instantaneous dissolved oxygen readings recorded every 30 minutes for the mouth of the Salmon River (SA) in 2018.
 The red line indicates the NCRWQCB Basin Plan site specific dissolved oxygen water quality objective for Salmon River, >9mg/L.